GG1D29/my-design-pattern-mastery/README.md

 - The family of related objects should be used together.
 - Complex class hierarchy
 - Concrete classes are hidden from the client

 ---

+### B0.
+Behavioral Design Pattern
+- The design pattern that focus on how objects assign responsibilities between each other.
+- Concern with how objects are connected, communicate with each other.
+- Some focus on Class and some focus on Object.
+- Class behavioral pattern use `inheritance` to share behavior between different classes.
+- Object behavioral pattern looks at how objects can work together to get things done.
+- Some object pattern focus on encapsulating behavior in a single object and delegating requests to it.

+---